aaaaaa123456789/bsp/specification.md

 The execution of the patch results in a word value called an exit status, similar in spirit to the exit status of a program in several operating systems.
 An exit status of zero indicates success; other values must be treated as failure and thus handled as errors.
-When a BPS exits with a status of zero, the contents of the file buffer must be written out to the target file as the output of the patching process.
+When a BSP exits with a status of zero, the contents of the file buffer must be written out to the target file as the output of the patching process.

-Execution of the BPS proceeds one instruction at a time, in the usual way for this format: the byte pointed by the instruction pointer is read, which determines the opcode; the operands (if any) for that opcode are read as well; and the instruction pointer is incremented by the total amount of bytes read; the instruction is then executed.
-Execution continues this way until the BPS exits (via the corresponding instruction).
+Execution of the BSP proceeds one instruction at a time, in the usual way for this format: the byte pointed by the instruction pointer is read, which determines the opcode; the operands (if any) for that opcode are read as well; and the instruction pointer is incremented by the total amount of bytes read; the instruction is then executed.
+Execution continues this way until the BSP exits (via the corresponding instruction).
 Note that some instructions will modify the instruction pointer upon execution.

 ## Opcodes